 How Long Does Quinoa Last

 Many factors determine the lifespan of quinoa.
-These include whether you cooked it and how you store it.
 Similar to grains (like rice) and seeds, quinoa won’t last forever.

 Shelf Life of Uncooked Quinoa